ryurongliu/trappist1-ejecta/README.md

 ## Documentation
-[IN PROGRESS] - This code will be generalized to create an end-to-end pipeline for simulating, processing, and analyzing impact ejecta in any exoplanetary system.
+[IN PROGRESS] - This code will be eventually generalized to create an end-to-end pipeline for simulating, processing, and analyzing impact ejecta in any exoplanetary system.

+### Simulation
+1. Copy start_template.py and rename it to [#ejecta]e_[#years]y_[#velocity increment]vinc.py
+2. Edit lines